 - Buy/Sell Foreign Currency:

-- Buying Goods or services exceeding Rs 2 lakh in cash to be reported by the seller ( provided the seller is liable for audit u/s 44AB of the act)
+- Buying Goods or services exceeding Rs 2 lakh in cash to be reported by the seller ( provided the seller is liable for audit u/s 44AB of the act), including works contract.

-As I wrote earlier, there is nothing to worry for those who have all the explanation for their transactions, and paying taxes on all taxable income.
-But still awareness of rules helps in avoiding some of the transactions, which may put you into a scrutiny later on by IT people.
+As I wrote earlier, there is nothing to worry about for those who have all the explanations for their transactions and paying taxes on all taxable income.
+But still awareness of rules helps in avoiding some of the transactions, which may put you into scrutiny later on by IT people.

 Do read out your 26AS statement, just to check if something is reported under AIR is factually correct or not, and if not then do raise the concern with the respective authority.